The Gift (Game of Thrones): In Dorne

 Myrcella is brought to speak with Jaime, and asks why he came to take her back to King's Landing, when what she wants is to stay and marry Trystane.

 In the cells, Tyene taunts Bronn by exposing her breasts to him, before explaining that her daggers, with which he'd been cut during their fight, had been coated with a slow-acting poison that would activate when his heart rate increased.
 Tyene gives him the antidote after he gives in to her request that he call her the most beautiful woman in the world.

 In King's Landing

 Olenna demands the High Sparrow release Loras and Margaery, but the High Sparrow insists that the laws of the Faith be applied to everyone equally.
-Olenna meets Littlefinger and confronts him for giving Cersei information implicating Loras, but Littlefinger declares that he can implicate Cersei, too.
+Olenna meets Littlefinger and confronts him for giving Cersei information implicating Loras.
+Threatened with his involvement in King Joffrey's assassination being exposed, Littlefinger placates her by declaring that he can implicate Cersei, too.

 In the Red Keep, Tommen anguishes over his inability to help Margaery.
-Cersei speaks with the High Sparrow to advocate for Margaery and Loras's release.
-The High Sparrow has Cersei imprisoned, too.
+Cersei halfheartedly speaks with the High Sparrow to advocate for Margaery and Loras's release, but to her shock, he has her imprisoned as well.